-Any experienced workers’ compensation lawyer, like a workers’ compensation lawyer in Spartanburg, SC, would advise you to be careful after you have filed a claim.
+Any experienced workers’ compensation lawyer, like a workers’ compensation, would advise you to be careful after you have filed a claim.
 Don’t put yourself in a position that would raise suspicion or questions.
 This means you should be prudent about what you post on social media and about what you’re doing around the home and yard.

 Workers’ compensation claims can involve large sums of money.
 If the insurance company has denied or wants to deny your claim, you don’t want to do anything that would validate its suspicions, especially when an investigator is involved.